Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

+We consider generating a progression of random images that are all close to a challenging texture under Wasserstein distortion but under different $\sigma$ values.
+Specifically, $\sigma$ is constant across the image, but varies from zero to infinity across the images.
+For this experiment, we use all layers up to (but excluding) the 4th pooling layer (\texttt{pool4} in Fig.~\ref{fig:vgg19}).
+Within each layer, we evaluate Wasserstein distortion at an even grid of every 16th pixel.
+For the $0$th layer, $M_{\ell = 0} = 100$; for the first $1/3$ layers, $M_\ell = 10$; for the middle $1/3$ layers, $M_\ell = 5$; and for the last $1/3$ layers, $M_\ell = 1$.

+The results are shown in Fig.~\ref{fig:exp2}.
+When $\sigma$ is close to zero, we recover the original image as expected.
+When $\sigma$ is large, we obtain an independent realization of the texture, again as expected.
+In between, we obtain images that balance both objectives.
+In particular, around $\sigma = 40$, individual pebbles can be associated between the original and the reconstruction, although they differ in their size, shape, orientation and markings.

+The uniform PMF is often used in the literature, as noted earlier.
+One can perform the same experiment but using a uniform PMF over intervals of various widths.
+We find that the resulting progression from pure fidelity to pure realism is more abrupt, with few images exhibiting intermediate behavior (not shown).

-\subsection{Experiment 2: Pinned Texture Synthesis}
+\subsection{Experiment 3: Pinned Texture Synthesis}

-The power of Wasserstein distortion is that it can smoothly interpolate between fidelity and realism.
-We illustrate this with a variation of the first experiment in which $\sigma$ varies spatially over the image.
-Specifically, we set $\sigma = 0$ for pixels near the center; other pixels are assigned a $\sigma$ proportional to their distance to the nearest pixel with $\sigma = 0$, with the proportionality constant chosen so that the outermost pixels have a $\sigma$ that is comparable to the width of the image.
-The choice of having $\sigma$ grow linearly with distance to region of interest is supported by studies of the HVS, as described more fully in the next section.
+We turn to an experiment in which $\sigma$ varies spatially over the image.
+Specifically, we consider a variation of the standard texture synthesis setup in which we set $\sigma = 0$ for pixels near the center; other pixels are assigned a $\sigma$ proportional to their distance to the nearest pixel with $\sigma = 0$, with the proportionality constant chosen so that the outermost pixels have a $\sigma$ that is comparable to the width of the image.
+The choice of having $\sigma$ grow linearly with distance to the region of interest is supported by studies of the HVS, as described more fully in the next section.
 Under this $\sigma$-map, Wasserstein distortion behaves like a fidelity measure in the center of the image and a realism measure along the edges, with an interpolation of the two in between.
+We use all layers up to (but excluding) the 4th pooling layer (\texttt{pool4} in Fig.~\ref{fig:vgg19}).
+For each layer, we find the $\sigma$ map using the procedure described in Section~\ref{sec:exp3}; we then evaluate Wasserstein distortion at all high fidelity ($\sigma = 0$) pixels and $25$ randomly chosen pixels that are not high fidelity pixels.
+We randomly choose $20$ sets of $25$ pixels, and randomly use one of the sets in each distortion calculation.
+For the $0$th layer, $M_{\ell = 0} = 100$; for the first $1/3$ layers, $M_\ell = 10$; for the middle $1/3$ layers, $M_\ell = 5$; and for the last $1/3$ layers, $M_\ell = 1$. $M_{\sigma = 0} = 1$ and $M_{\sigma \neq 0} = 200$.

-The results are shown in the third and fourth columns in Fig.~\ref{fig:exp1+2} and Fig.~\ref{fig:exp1+2_2}.
+The results are shown in Fig.~\ref{fig:exp3}.
 The $\sigma = 0$ points have the effect of pinning the reconstruction to the original in the center, with a gradual transition to an independent realization at the edge.

-\subsection{Experiment 3: Reproduction of Natural Images with Saliency Maps}
+\subsection{Experiment 4: Reproduction of Natural Images with Saliency Maps}